• Skip to main content

 You should see the new regenerated task.
 If you double-click the task, you can also see the reminder about the next task.

 While I don’t use regenerated tasks with the same frequency, I appreciate the flexibility they offer.
-They provide another way to remind me of tasks that aren’t day or date specific.
-I’ve seen people get creative using these types of tasks to establish good habits such as exercising and practicing a new skill.
-Personally, I tend to use these types of tasks for many reviews or checkup processes.
+They provide another way to remind me of tasks that aren’t day or date-specific.
+I’ve seen people get creative using these tasks to establish good habits such as exercising and practicing a new skill.
+I tend to use these types of tasks for many reviews or checkup processes.
 Your options are endless.